adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 The [demo app](../docker%20tutorial/README.md) from Docker tutorial will be used.
 All code files wil be located there.

+## Jenkins Concepts

+**Pipeline**: This is a user-defined model of a build, test and deploy process for a project.

+**Node**: A machine that the Jenkins Controller executes pipeline jobs on.

+**Stage**: A logical grouping of jobs that are executed in sequence, usually categorized into "build", "test", & "deploy" stages.

 ### Step 1: Create Jenkinsfile

 Create `Jenkinsfile` at base repository folder.